Definitions of Capitalism

 The descriptive definition, aka the economics definition, a technical operational definition.

-A original definition, used by novelist William Thackeray in 1854.
+The original definition, used by novelist William Thackeray in 1854, derived from "capitalist."

 an economic system characterized by accumulation of capital in the hands of the few.